 This feature will intelligently identify the critical CSS needed to format the part of the web page your visitors see first.
 Your pages will load more quickly, and the rest of the CSS will be loaded after your visitors can see its contents.

-It will also automatically clear the cache for your website, so that your visitors will see the new optimized version of your site instead of the any unoptimized versions stored in cache.
+It will also automatically clear the cache for your website so that your visitors will see the new optimized version of your site instead of an unoptimized version stored in the cache.

 While Autoptimize is a free plugin, it doesn’t have as many features as WP Rocket and takes more time to set up.

-However, it could be a good option if you’re on a tight budget and don’t need all the other features of WP Rocket to speed up your site.
+However, it could be a good option if you are on a tight budget and don’t need all the other features of WP Rocket to speed up your site.

-Once you do that you need to make sure that ‘Aggregate CSS-files’ option is unchecked and then check ‘Eliminate render-blocking CSS’.
+Once you do that, you need to make sure that the ‘Aggregate CSS-files’ option is unchecked and then check ‘Eliminate render-blocking CSS’.